 Theory topics include legislation, risk assessment, TBM details, physics, anatomy, physiology, hyperbaric maladies, gas poisoning, decompression illness, decompression tables, fire risks and tunnelling procedures.

-This course meets the training requirements listed in the Australian Standard AS4774, Work in tunnels, shafts and caissons, and is accredited under the Australian Qualifications Framework (AQF) as Nationally Recognised Training at VET Certificate 3 level.
+This course meets the training requirements listed in the Australian Standard AS4774, Work in tunnels, shafts and caissons, and is accredited under the Australian Qualifications Framework (AQF) as Nationally Recognised Training.